Salina Journal

-Salina Journal is a daily morning newspaper based in Salina, Kansas, United States.
+The Salina Journal is a daily morning newspaper based in Salina, Kansas, United States.
 It is delivered in north-central and north-western Kansas.
 Circulation is reported at 20,364 in 2019.

 History

 The Journal was founded in 1871.
 It was purchased by Hutchinson, Kansas-based Harris Enterprises in 1949.
 In November 2016, GateHouse Media purchased the Journal and the five other Harris newspapers.

-The current publisher is M. Olaf Frandsen.